 After surgery is over, you will be sent to the intensive or intermediate care unit overnight and then to a regular hospital unit for 10 to 14 days.

 Air is removed by the chest tube that is left in after surgery until the air leak has sealed.
 Once the leak has sealed, the tube is taken out.
 Most patients can go home shortly after the chest tube is removed.
 While you recover in the hospital, you will be encouraged to walk and perform some rehabilitative exercises even while the chest tube is in place.

 Anyone who undergoes surgery is at risk for complications.
 Patients with emphysema are at a higher risk due to their lung condition.
 After surgery, patients are at greater risk of pneumonia than patients without emphysema.

 Many, but not all, insurance companies cover this procedure.
-We can help you obtain pre-admission authorization from your insurance carrier prior to the surgery if needed.
-If you have Medicare, please call our office to discuss current coverage.
+Check with your insurance provider to see what is covered, and call them before you schedule your surgery.
+We can help you obtain pre-admission authorization from your insurance carrier before surgery if you need it.

 If you have Medicare, call our office to discuss current coverage.